v-rooms/vrooms/README.md

 ```

 ### Docker
-If you want to run the app by docker you have to build it the image before.
+If you want to run the app by the docker you have to build it the image before.

 ```shell script
 $ ./mvnw verify
 ```

+## Configure CORS

+### JAR
+Pass the arg `--cors.allowed.origins=http://origin.example.com`

+> Please, replace by your origin host and protocol.

+### Docker Compose
+Put the environment var `CORS_ALLOWED_ORIGINS:http://origin.example.com` in `vrooms` seervice.

+> Please, replace by your origin host and protocol.

 ## Run